 Indian journalism is a vibrant profession, constantly striving to find its rightful place within a democracy in transition.
 The media is drawn in different directions between its role to inform the people, and its attempt to increase advertising revenues, readership and viewers at any cost.
-Many argue that journalists are not adequately questioning the government’s economic program and foreign policy, and investigating corruptive practices and environmental issues.
 With increased concern on the part of citizens, we can hope that our media will challenge vigorously and constructively the wisdom and practices of our politicians and bureaucrats.

 In conclusion, what are the vital characteristics needed of a great journalist?
 Needless to say, you must learn the skills to be a good reporter and writer.
 You must dig into the story, find the truth, and present your material eloquently and interestingly to the reader/viewer/listener.
-You must cultivate good working relationships with your sources and contacts, and never rely on the easy ones, such as politicians.
-You must learn to develop a sense of urgency, manage your time well, and seize the moment.
 In doing all these, understand the issues that really matter to the people, cover them well, and stimulate a dialogue with and among your readers and viewers.
 Finally, you must not just be a journalist but something more than that — a professional journalist with personal integrity.

 At IIJNM, we strive to offer the best curriculum, and train you for a successful career in journalism.
 Judging from our past graduates, the media profession has already come to recognize the quality of our programs and the students.
 I hope you will commit yourself to excelling in this exciting career.